8051 Design & Development Section

 it’s 8 bit PORT-D input/output port for output by setting the data direction

+register (DDRB) on PORT-B to 0x01 that is 0b00000001 in binary.
 Next inside the while(1) loops statement (it’s mean we loop continuously) we

 simple instruct the AVR microcontroller to turn on and off all it’s 8 bit